-Saturday 19th June.
-Times 10am to 4.30pm with plenty of breaks.
+Taking names for a future zoom beginners art class.
 Then you can enrol for further classes so that you can keep learning.

 (if you live on Merseyside, then you might want to consider continuing the class at one of the venues, once they reopen)

 Beginners art class.
 You will never paint well unless you get the basic drawing correct.
 You may have tried to draw at home, or in another art class, and quickly get frustrated because your drawing isn't like the subject in front of you!
 At this point, many would-be artists give up, which is a real tragedy.
 Problem is, there is a persistent myth that to be able to draw you need to be born with a natural talent.
 Untrue.
 Anyone can learn to draw in the same way you learn most things in life: drive a car, bake a cake, play a sport.
 Art is no different.

 On week one, you will be introduced to materials needed, drawing.
 The first thing you will measure and draw is a humble bottle, to demonstrate the measuring system.
 Week two you will continue measuring and drawing, the subject now consisting of 3 items.
 And you continue to progress each week.
 By week 4 you will be introduced to using charcoal to turn your flat drawings into a 3 dimensional piece of art.
 By week 7 you'll probably start the painting process.
 Eventually you will be taught colour theory and how to mix colours, plus much more.